siddhartha-gadgil/DeptWeb/_seminars/2018/2018-03-19-HimanshuGupta.md

 ---
-speaker: Himanshu Gupta, IISc, Bangalore
+speaker: Himanshu Gupta (IISc Mathematics)
 title: "Correlation Functions in the Finite Toom Model"
 date: 19th March
-time: 10.00 to 11.00 am
+time: 10 am
 venue: LH-1, Department of mathematics
 ---

 We consider a finite version of the one-dimensional Toom model with closed boundaries.
 Each site is occupied either by a particle of type 0 or of type 1, where the total number of particles of type 0 and type 1 are fixed to be n_0 and n_1 respectively.
 We call this an (n_0,